devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 # 300-Testing

-## Unit Tests in Dart using the BLoC Pattern
+## Introduction

+  - Types of tests
+      - Focus on Unit test
+  - Advantages of BloC
-Keep it stupid so you don’t need to test it
+  - Keep it stupid so you don’t need to test it

+## Unit Tests in Flutter

+  - Set up
+  - packages
+  - testing a bloc
+  - Dependency injection problems in Flutter

 # 400-Conventions